 Cerebellum uses data from the interview process aggregated from a program’s use of Thalamus and/or Cortex.
 Detailed aggregation information is provided on the specific guide of each Cerebellum section.

 Do I have to use both Thalamus and Cortex to use Cerebellum?

-Programs that use only Thalamus or both Thalamus/Cortex may use Cerebellum and receive useful insights.
+Institutions that use only Thalamus or both Thalamus and Cortex may use Cerebellum and receive useful insights.
 However, programs that use Cortex will be provided with a more complete picture of their applicant pool and accompanying characteristics given the enhanced data capabilities of Cortex.